 The time span for operational thinking is much shorter.
 Decisions are made much faster and their outcomes can usually be observed much more quickly than strategic decisions.

 I hope this post gave you a better understanding of business strategy and strategic thinking.
 Next time you’re dealing with an important business issue, try to identify whether it’s strategic or tactical/operational.
-Understanding the difference can help you to take the appropriate approach to addressing the issue and managing expectations about the nature of the solution.
+Understanding the difference can help you to take the appropriate approach to address the issue and managing expectations about the nature of the solution.

 Tactics without strategy is the noise before defeat.Sun Tzu, The Art of War